TempoQuill/Pokeray-FLUTTERSHY-2022-12-06/docs/music_commands.md

 IMPORTANT NOTE: This only works in Ray.
 This is because it was stubbed in the retail release of Gold.

 NOTE: Muting was only ever officially implemented in the NES version of Yoshi as `EF`, where it was never used.
+As for using the command itself, one a channel uses it, muting is active until a new song plays.

 VARS:
 - Byte 2 = Mute Delay (in frames)